Camp Barrett Sexual Abuse Lawsuits

 Alpine, CA 91901

-Camp Barrett was a camp-style residential facility in a remote area of the county about 35 miles from San Diego.
+As a residential facility, it operated in a remote area of the county, about 35 miles from San Diego.
 Services available included behavioral health treatment, education, vocational training, and medical care.

-Civil lawsuits filed against Camp Barrett and other facilities allege that sworn officers and staff members sexually abused dozens of children.
+Civil lawsuits allege that sworn officers and staff members sexually abused dozens of children.
 Children as young as 11 were molested and assaulted by the adults, including instances where they were forced to commit sex acts or drugged.
+Reports indicate that the culture at Camp Barrett blurred the line between punishment and cruelty, resulting in a harsh disciplinary environment.

-The attorneys in this class action lawsuit allege that there was “a systemic failure to protect vulnerable minors” from misconduct and harassment throughout the San Diego County system.
-Other defendants included East Mesa Juvenile Detention Facility, Kearny Mesa Juvenile Detention Facility, Girls’ Rehabilitation Facility, and Rancho Del Campo Juvenile Ranch.
+The attorneys in this class action lawsuit allege that there was “a systemic failure to protect vulnerable minors” from misconduct and harassment throughout the system.
+Other defendants included East Mesa Juvenile Detention, Kearny Mesa Juvenile Detention, Girls’ Rehabilitation Facility, and Rancho Del Campo Juvenile Ranch.

-A separate lawsuit states that two officers assaulted a 16-year-old boy on different occasions.
-The first, a woman, groomed him before assaulting him in her bedroom.
-During his second time at Camp Barrett, the boy was ordered into a restroom, then forced to perform oral sex on a male guard.
+A separate lawsuit states that a female probation officer and a male probation officer assaulted a 16-year-old boy on different occasions.
+The first, a woman, groomed him before sexually assaulting him in her bedroom.
+During his second time at Camp Barrett, the boy was ordered into a restroom, then forced to perform oral sex on a male probation officer.

-The fact that the abuse occurred with two separate officers demonstrates the widespread culture of sexual abuse in the San Diego youth detention system.
+The fact that it occurred with two separate officers demonstrates the widespread culture of sexual abuse in the San Diego youth detention system.
+These accounts reflect systemic problems and a long-standing pattern of institutional failure in youth facilities.
+We demand accountability for crimes like this.

-How Our Legal Team Can Help Victims of Camp Barrett
+How Can a Legal Team Help Victims of Camp Barrett?

-Our team advocates for sexual abuse survivors, ensuring they receive the compensation they deserve for the psychological harm caused in facilities like Camp Barrett.
+Our team advocates for sexual abuse survivors, ensuring they receive the money they deserve for the psychological harm caused in facilities.
+People have several options, including filing civil lawsuits and pursuing other avenues to seek justice.
 We have won millions for our clients, including a $1.6 million settlement for a teen who experienced sexual assault while detained.

 We can help you file civil lawsuits against facilities such as: